-The Suzuki SX4 S-Cross is a rival for the Nissan Qashqai, with efficient engines, plenty of space and the option of 4x4
+The Suzuki SX4 S-Cross is a rival for the Nissan Qashqai, with efficient engines, plenty of space and the option of four-wheel drive

 All versions come with alloy wheels, as well as body-coloured bumpers and door mirrors.
-Our SZ5 test car adds 17-inch rims with a polished finish, practical roof bars and eye-catching LED running lights.
+SZ5 spec adds 17-inch rims with a polished finish, practical roof bars and those eye-catching LED running lights.

 Climb aboard and you’ll discover a neatly styled and logically laid-out cabin.
-The simple dash design is easy to get on with – particularly on the SZ5, with its intuitive touchscreen infotainment and sat-nav system.
+The simple dash design is easy to get on with – particularly if you opt for a model with Suzuki’s intuitive touchscreen infotainment and sat-nav system.
 As with the exterior, the cabin isn’t the most eye-catching around, but the blue-ringed dials and silver trim for the air vents help lift the ambience.

 As we’ve come to expect from the latest crop of Suzukis, quality is superb.
 The plastics have an upmarket look and feel, while the fixtures and fittings feel robustly constructed.
 It’s easy to get comfortable behind the wheel, as there’s plenty of seat and steering column adjustment, and the flat-looking seats are surprisingly supportive.

 You don’t normally expect a high-riding crossover to deliver driving thrills, but the Suzuki is surprisingly engaging from behind the wheel.
 Despite its large size, it feels agile on twisting back roads and responds much more eagerly to the steering than rivals.